Kipstz/Tree-BeamMP-Plugin/README.md

 ## Quick Start

 1. Place the framework in your BeamMP server's `Resources/Server/` directory
+2. Create your plugin folder next to Tree-BeamMP-Plugin
-2. Edit `manifest.lua` with your project details
+3. Edit `manifest.lua` with your project details
-3. Add your scripts to the `files/` directory
+4. Add your scripts to the `files/` directory
-4. BeamMP will load everything automatically
+5. BeamMP will load everything automatically

 ## Structure

 ```
-Tree-BeamMP-Plugin/
-├── main.lua              # Framework entry point
+YourPlugin/
 ├── manifest.lua          # Project configuration
-├── _tree/                 # Framework internals
 └── files/                # Your scripts go here
     ├── init.lua
     └── modules/
         └── player.lua